 Most of this process will need to be handled by an executor — along with an estate attorney.
 The executor is the person named in a will to ensure it is fulfilled.
 It’s usually the surviving spouse or a surviving child of the deceased.

 How much can you sell a mortgage note for?

 Process for getting a private mortgage note quote

-In order to determine what your options when you sell a mortgage note it is advised to have the following information:
+In order to determine what your options are when selling real estate notes it is advised to have the following information:

 1. The promissory note

 2. A copy of the mortgage, deed or trust

 3. Closing documents

 4. The note’s balance and terms, including length, rate, etc.